-- Ellington Infant School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should speak with a DSL and make a referral to the school's designated mental health lead, Jodie West - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+- Sevenoaks Primary School has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Discuss concerns with the DSL or the Well-Being lead, and record concerns on CPOMS. - The Well-being and safeguarding teams will work together to assess the needs of the child, their historical Thrive data (Thrive School), analyse support received and outcomes, and decide on next steps.
+This may involve support from outside agencies such as CAMHS, Early Help or the NHS mental health team. - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience.
+This is provided through our bespoke relational/Thrive approach and our age appropriate PSHE RSE and relational curriculum.